coder-dojo-ham/micropython_worksheets/Advanced/03_eggs/README.md

 ## 7. What next?

 Well done!
-You have the basic It’s Raining Eggs game working.
+You have the It’s Raining Eggs game working.

 How could you improve the game?
 Here are some ideas:

 -   Speed up the rate at which the eggs drop - this is an easy change :-)